gfranb/gfranb/README.md

 ### Hi there, I'm Gianfranco Bonanno ✨

-Im a Open Catalonia University student and I'm learning about the mobile app development and back-end with Spring Framework.
+Im a Open Catalonia University student and I'm learning about the mobile app development and back-end with Python.

 🌱 I’m currently learning:

-    -Spring Framework
+    -iOS Development
-    -Hibernate
+    -Swift
-    -Java PDBC
+    -SwiftUI and UIKit
-    -Angular
+    -Djando and Flask

 <!--
 **gfranb/gfranb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.